 Theatre Development Fund (TDF) is a great resource for Broadway tickets at a discount for eligible members.
 When it comes to those hard-to-get Ham seats, TDF has not offered a discount to date; but, the grand prize of their spring raffle was a pair of house seats to the show.
 (House seats are considered the best in the theatre.)
 When the raffle comes around, usually seasonally, entrants are asked to make a $5 donation to enter for the chance to win.
 (There is another way to enter sans fee to comply with New York law.)
 Keep an eye on TDF and the potential for a raffle at tdf.org.

 7. TRACK THE NEXT BLOCK OF TICKETS TO BUY FAR IN ADVANCE

 To be alerted to the on-sale date for the next block of tickets, sign up for Hamilton’s ticket update via their website.

 8. WAIT FOR IT TO COME TO A CITY NEAR YOU—FOR OUT-OF-TOWNERS

 Tons of Hamilfans have flown to New York City to watch the magic.
 But productions of Hamilton are playing other cities, beginning with a sit-down run in Chicago.
 Aside from Chicago, Hamilton hit the West Coast when the tour launched at SHN Orpheum Theatre in San Franciso in March 2017.
-The tour is playing Los Angeles’ Pantages Theatre through December 30, 2017, before moving on to the Kennedy Center in Washington, D.C., scheduled for mid-June 2018.
+The tour played Los Angeles’ Pantages Theatre through December 30, 2017, before moving on to the Kennedy Center in Washington, D.C., scheduled for mid-June 2018.
 A second national tour will kick off in Seattle in February 2018.
 Check out tour dates here.
 The London production premieres December 6 at the Victoria Palace Theatre.